Melanoma - Prevention

 Antioxidant Nutrient Intake

-Consuming a diet rich in antioxidants can slow down DNA damage caused by UV radiation.
-It is recommended to consume daily:
+Consuming a diet rich in antioxidants can slow UV-induced DNA damage.
+Daily intake suggestions include:

 • Dark-colored fruits and vegetables (such as blueberries, spinach, purple cabbage)